I've spent an hour here trying to categorize this Obama speech.

 See, folks, this is why one should never do drugs.

-Rush managed to take an obscure university study about heat, obesity, and blah blah and turn it into Michelle Obama's coming to take away your furnace.
+Rush managed to take an obscure university study about heat, obesity, and blah, blah, and turn it into Michelle Obama's coming to take away your furnace.

-These tweaking these people, folks, is the easiest thing I've ever done.
+Tweaking these people, folks, is the easiest thing I've ever done.

 Rush seems to be ignoring the fact that even if the first lady had something against indoor heating, which I'm sure she doesn't, the first lady doesn't have the power to take away anybody's anything.

-The first lady has no formal power, she's just the wife of the president.
+The first lady has no formal power.

-As if I need to say this, this guy writing for his audience, Michelle Obama is not coming to take away our furnaces, our wood burners, our space heaters, our home heating oil, fireplaces, flint sticks, two rocks.
+As if I need to say this, this guy writing for his audience, Michelle Obama is not coming to take away our furnaces, our wood burners, our space heaters, our home heating oil, fireplaces, splints, sticks, two rocks.

-she's coming to take away your food.
+She's coming to take away your food.

 She goes to Walmart, tells them what they have to sell, what they can't sell, what price.